Skip to main content

 CLS audit in the Lighthouse Performance section

-Run a free website speed test with DebugBear
+Running a website speed test with DebugBear gives you access to the CLS checker.

 You can find the Cumulative Layout Shift metric in the page Overview tab of the DebugBear application, just below the filmstrip.